TravelMapping/HighwayData/hwy_data/FRA-OCC/README.md

 *FRA-46 - Lot:*
 - `D16` goes through Cantal departement (no signs at the border, there is another `D16` in Cantal)
-- `D607` through Aveyron seems to fully belong to Lot departement (even through Montfranc village) because the km posts continue with km0 at `D999`

 *FRA-48 - Lozère:*
 - `D45` segment through ARA Haute-Loire (OSM + GM) seems to be no D route through; 2024 GSV does not show any km posts or signs but there are there a speed limit signs on entering the southen Lozère segment, and km posts are in place in the south

+*FRA-81 - Tarn:*
+- `D607` through Aveyron (crosses the border several times) seems to fully belong to Lot departement (even through Montfranc village) because the km posts continue albeit Aveyron does not have km posts; there is another `D607` in Aveyron